jlam55555/veikk-linux-driver/README.md

 ---

 ### Development status
-Currently, development is focused on the S640, but PR's are welcome.
-The developer only has an S640 at the moment and is unable to directly develop new features for other models, but open to feedback and questions at jonlamdev at gmail dot com.
+Development was focused on the S640, A50, and VK1560, devices that are owned by the author of this driver.

 ---